yep/DeviceSync-for-iOS/README.md

 Synchronization is currently one way: from iOS to OS X.

-ALL CALENDAR DATA ON YOUR OS X DEVICE WILL BE OVERWRITTEN!
+ALL DATA ON YOUR OS X DEVICE WILL BE OVERWRITTEN!

 No warranty for data loss.

-Be sure to add and update your calendar entries on iOS only.
+Be sure to add and update your calendar entries and contacts on iOS only.

 Roadmap
 -------

-As time permits, I will add support for contact synchronization and improve merging behavior of calendar entries.
+As time permits, I will improve merging behavior of calendar entries and contacts.

 For feature requests, please add an issue at github's [issue tracker](https://github.com/yep/DeviceSync-for-iOS/issues).